pablobernabeu/CarpentryCon-2020-workshop-Open-Data-Reproducibility/README.md

-[this has been copied from the Etherpad doc and is now being formatted for Markdown]
+[this has been copied from the Etherpad doc and is being formatted for Markdown]

 # Workshop *Open data and reproducibility v2.1*